amitds1997/dotfiles/global-dotfiles-readme.md

 ### Done

+1. Test out `harlequin` — Did not like it, did not have enough features to spend more time there
-1. Setup a process to set a bunch of files/directories in an order to VLC (in future, maybe another app)
+2. Setup a process to set a bunch of files/directories in an order to VLC (in future, maybe another app)

    ```bash